The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Characterizing the Host Galaxy and Environment of

 The best-fit model reveals a very low-mass (log(M$_*$/M$_{\odot}$) = $7.97^{+0.09}_{-0.08}$) dwarf galaxy with a current star formation rate of $0.04^{+0.02}_{-0.01}$\,M$_{\odot}$~yr$^{-1}$ and mass-weighted age of $5.82^{+0.94}_{-1.25}$~Gyr (all reported values represent the median and 68\% confidence interval).
 Per the mass-doubling number criterion of \citet{Tacchella+22} to assess degree of star formation, the specific star formation rate of log(${\rm sSFR}_{\rm 0-100 Myr}$) = $-9.62^{+0.27}_{-0.24}$ indicates that the host of \ourfrb\ is actively star-forming.
 This is in agreement with its position on the BPT diagram.

-In Figure~\ref{fig:SFH}, we present the star-formation history (SFH), which shows a steady increase in star formation towards the present day.
-This indicates that the galaxy may still be in the process of building up its mass, commensurate with its current low-mass.
+In Figure~\ref{fig:SFH}, we present the SFH, which shows a steady increase in star formation towards the present day.
+This indicates that the galaxy may still be in the process of building up its mass, commensurate with its current low mass.
 Interestingly, this rising SFH behavior is consistent with the hosts of several FRBs that are known to repeat \citep{Gordon2023}.
-While the age and specific star formation rate of \ourfrb's host are representative of the larger FRB host population, it is significantly less massive than any other known non-repeating FRB host galaxy.
+While the age and specific star formation rate of \ourfrb's host are representative of the larger FRB host population, it is significantly less massive than any other known nonrepeating FRB host galaxy.